2023 Best Allied Health Professions Schools in Rhode Island

 Request Information

-A rank of #5 on this year’s list means Rhode Island College is a great place for allied health professions students.
-Located in the large suburb of Providence, RIC is a public college with a moderately-sized student population.
+Out of the 5 schools in Rhode Island that were part of this year’s ranking, Rhode Island College landed the # 5 spot on the list.
+Located in the suburb of Providence, RIC is a public college with a moderately-sized student population.

 Allied Health majors at RIC take out an average of $24,740 in student loans while working on their egree.

-Read full report on Allied Health Professions at Rhode Island College
+Full Allied Health Professions at Rhode Island College Report

 Request InformationBest Allied Health Professions Colleges in the New England Region